piezosystemjena/PiSoWorks/README.md

 #### Required dependencies

-To install all required dependencies and set up the project in editable mode:
+To install all required dependencies and set up the project in editable mode use:

 ```shell
 poetry install